various applications within each category can be constructed.

 I picked my option.
 How good and suitable is it for my objective?

-process.
-Among the examples are many support solutions available
+or interactive process.
+Among the examples are many support

 Problem Statement » Solution Instruction